In this article, we will demonstrate how to sync time in Linux server using Chrony (NTP Client).

 Allow NTP Service in firewall using following command,

-That’s all from this article, I hope you get an idea how we can sync our linux system’s time with NTP server using chrony service and apart from this we have also learned how we can configure our own Chrony NTP server.
-Please do share your valuable feedback and comments.
+That’s all from this article, I hope these instructions help you to sync your linux system’s time with NTP server using chrony service and apart from this we have also learned how we can configure our own Chrony NTP server.
+Feel free to post your queries and and feedback in below comments section.

 including dealing with drift